FAQ

 I have all my legal documents in place.
 What else should I be doing?

 Having your legal documents is a strong foundation.
 The next step is ensuring everyone understands them.
-Read the chapter on family relationship dynamics and use the Family Care Meeting Guide to bring loved ones into the conversation.
+Read the chapter on family relationship dynamics and use the Family Care Meeting Guide and discuss Key Roles to bring loved ones into the conversation.
 Alignment is just as important as paperwork.

 -